 Many Aboriginal people speak two or more languages.
 Gundjeihmi and Kunwinjku are regarded as dialects of each other because their speakers can understand one another.
 Jawoyn is a separate language spoken in the southern parts of the park.

 Gundjeihmi is spoken in the central part of Kakadu.
 Unlike English, Gundjeihmi spelling is very consistent, so once you have learnt the rules it is quite easy to work out how to pronounce words.

 Our downloadable guide to Aboriginal languages will show you how to pronounce Gundjeihmi words.
 The guide is also available from the Bowali Visitor Centre.

-Want to learn more about Kakadu’s languages?
-Visit the Bininj Gunwok website.
+You can learn more about Kakadu’s languages at the Bininj Gunwok website.